pyrareae/notte/README.md

 # Notte
 ## A note keeping demo in multiple implementations
+## Goals & Principles
+- Comparison between frameworks.
+- Learning new langs & frameworks.
+- Avoiding the use of any CSS framework.
+- KISS -- keep it easy to port.

 # Implementations
 There are 3 roles the projects can have, SPA app, MPA app, and API server.
 Some of the servers can fill multiple roles.
 The SPA apps need a running api server to function.